dgarros/nanog77-tsdb-tutorial/README.md

 # nanog77-tsdb-tutorial

-The goal of hthis totorial is to help you get started with Moderm Timeseries Database and Grafana.
+The goal of this tutorial is to help you get started with Moderm Timeseries Database and Grafana.
 In this repository you'll find:
-- A pre-build topology of 6 devices (4xIOSXR, 1,EOs, 1xJUNOS) that you can quickly setup in [Tesuto]
+- A pre-build topology of 6 devices (4xIOSXR, 1xEOS, 1xJUNOS) that you can quickly setup in [Tesuto](https://www.tesuto.com/)
 - An ansible project to configure all devices and servers
-- A Step by Step guide to: Collect interface and bgp statistics from the network devices using gNMI, run a prometheus and a Grafana server
+- A Step-by-Step guide to:
+  - Collect interfaces and bgp statistics from the network devices using gNMI
+  - run a prometheus and a Grafana server
 - Some example of dashboards and queries for Grafana

 # Tutorial
 ## 1- Setup a gNMI collector per device

-gNMI is alreayd configured on all devices, to start collecting  data, we'll be using Telegraf.
+gNMI is already configured on all devices, to start collecting  data, we'll be using [Telegraf](https://github.com/influxdata/telegraf).
 Telegraf is a very flexible collector that support many input plugins and many databases (output plugins).
-For this tutorial we'll be using the input plugin `cisco_telemetry_gnmi` that is shipping with telegraf.
+For this tutorial we'll be using the input plugin `cisco_telemetry_gnmi` that is shipping with telegraf since `1.11.0`.
-The playbook `pb.telegraf.yaml` will start one instance of telegraf per device on the jumphost.
+The playbook `pb.telegraf.yaml` will start one instance of telegraf per device on the jumphost (using docker).
 Each instance will listen on a specific port (defined in the inventory file)
 ```
 ansible-playbook pb.telegraf.yaml
 ```